Intrinsically triple-linked graphs in RP^3: Other intrinsically triple-linked graphs in

+Otherwise, each $G_i$ contains a $1$-homologous cycle.
+Thus, $\Gamma$ contains $n$ disjoint $1$-homologous cycles, so contains an $n$-link.
+Therefore, $\Gamma$ is intrinsically $n$-linked in $\R P^3$. \end{proof}

-As shown above, $K_{10}$ is an example of a one-component graph that is intrinsically triple-linked in $\mathbb{R}^3$.
-In the following section, we will exhibit two examples of minor-minimal intrinsically triple-linked graphs, each comprised of two components, that are intrinsically triple-linked in $\mathbb{R}^3$.
-The question remains whether there exists a minor-minimal intrinsically triple-linked graph of three components in $\mathbb{R}P^3$.
+The graph $K_{10}$ is an example of a one-component graph that is intrinsically triple-linked in $\R P^3$.
+We now exhibit two intrinsically triple-linked graphs in $\R P^3$, each comprised of two components.
+In each case, the components are intrinsically triple-linked in $\R^3$.
+The question remains whether there exists a minor-minimal intrinsically triple-linked graph of three components in $\R P^3$.